edic-nus/EG2310/docs/Mission Readme.md

 There will be a 3rd survivor zone featuring a ramp but it is not mission critical.
 Scaling a ramp using a 2-D lidar on a turtlebot is extremely challenging but bonus points will be awarded for successful completion of this added mission objective.
 Confident groups can attempt this after satisfying the basic objectives.
 The ramp will always be in a known area of the search and rescue disaster zone (e.g. 1 of the top 4 corners of maze) and ramp elevation specs (e.g. height, ramp travel distance, etc.) will also be made known by week 7.

 ## The Steps
 The final examination will be divided into 3 periods, a Setup Period to install the equipment, the mission and an end Phase to clean the arena.
-The team will have exactly 25 minutes to set up the materials, complete the examination and leave the area.
+The team will have exactly 25 minutes to set up the materials, complete the examination and leave (including cleanup) the area.

 ###	1. THE SETUP PERIOD
 During the Setup Period, the team is to: